cpm-engineering/go-talk/PITCHME.md

 func main() {}
 ```
 ---
-* Each file must be run through gofmt or sayisfy gofmt constraints before
+* Each file must be run through gofmt or satisfy gofmt constraints before
 compilation
 * gofmt will use builtin spacing and some minimal code 'linting'
 ---